furushchev/ros_for_ios/README.md

  |- ros/
 ```

-1. apply ros to your project
+3. apply ros to your project

 ```
 sh new-app.sh
 ```

-1. Have a fun!
+4. Have a fun!

+You can build your app at xcode.

 ## How to generate own ros package to framework